wavefrontHQ/docs/pages/doc/logging_send_logs.md

 ## View Logs

-When the data is in Tanzu Observability, you can use the Log Browser to filter and search logs, and drill into logs from charts, alerts, Application Map page, and the Traces Browser.
+When the data is in Tanzu Observability, you can use the Logs Browser to filter and search logs, and drill into logs from charts, alerts, Application Map page, and the Traces Browser.
 See [View Logs and Troubleshoot](logging_overview.html#view-logs-and-troubleshoot).
 --->

 ## Next Steps